yellowdog/python-examples/README.md

 Mustache directives **can** be used in the raw JSON file, just as in the other Work Requirement JSON examples, but there is no property inheritance, including from the `[workRequirement]` section of the TOML configuration or from Work Requirement properties supplied on the command line.

 Note that there is no automatic file upload when using this option, so any files required at the start of the task (specified using `VERIFY_AT_START`) must be present before the Tasks are uploaded, or the Tasks will fail immediately.
 The `yd-upload` command can be used to upload files beforehand.
-Alternatively, `VERIFY_AT_START` can be replaced with `VERIFY_WAIT`, allowing the files to be uploaded after the Tasks have been created.

 ## File Storage Locations and File Usage